San Antonio Police Department: McDonalds shooting incident

 On October 2, 2022, Officer James Brennand reportedly fired his weapon a total of ten times at Erik Cantu.
 The teenage victim was eating a hamburger in a McDonald's parking lot, and he was approached and fired upon while attempting to back away from the officer who drew his firearm.
 Officer Brennard's employment was terminated after review of the incident by the police department.
 Cantu was determined to be in critical condition and was placed on life support.
-On October 11, Brennand was charged with two counts of aggrivated assault by a public servant.
+On October 11, Brennand was charged with two counts of aggravated assault by a public servant.

 Ranks

 Below are the current ranks of the San Antonio Police Department.